 If you want to go the extra mile, look up the company’s dress code online and try to imitate that for your interview.

 During the Video Interview

-- Maintain your etiquette between questions and also when the question videos are being played
+Maintain your etiquette between questions and also when the question videos are being played.

-Hope this list helped you, good luck!
+Hope this blog post helped you, good luck!